alne4294/s15_newgord_data_lecture_notes/README.md

 #### Capistrano

 Automating server deployment.
 Doesn't create new deployments, but gets things up and running very fast.
 Based on Rake and written in Ruby.

+## Lecture 24

+#### Turf

+Turf is GIS for web maps.
+It’s a fast, compact, and open-source JavaScript library that implements the most common geospatial operations: buffering, contouring, triangular irregular networks (TINs), and more.
+Turf speaks GeoJSON natively, easily connects to Leaflet, and is now available as a Mapbox.js plugin on our cloud platform.

+#### Javascript graphics